-The time is long overdue for the federal government to clean up the atomic waste sites in the St. Louis area, and develop and designate a site for the Missouri waste.
+No other metropolitan area in the nation has to contend with the radioactive waste problem that's as potentially threatening as the one facing St. Louis.
+I'm told that 2.5 million cubic yards of radioactive wastes are stored area, and develop and designate a site for the Missouri waste.
 Citizens of Missouri have risked their health long enough.
 With the end of the cold war, our citizens and their health should be a top priority, especially in this area where first atomic-weapons production was carried out.
 These sites demand attention immediately.